Robert Mueller May Soon Be Donald Trump's Second Biggest Worry, New NY AG Plans Sweeping Trump Investigation

 “I think within the first 100 days this bill will be passed,” James told NBC News.
 “It is a priority because I have concerns with respect to the possibility that this administration might pardon some individuals who might face some criminal charges, but I do not want them to be immune from state charges.”

-James said that her Trump investigation wold focus on a wide variety of potential offenses, including the meeting between Donald Trump Jr. and a group of Kremlin-linked Russians — as Inquisitr has covered — as well as Trump’s real estate deals, and the allegations of massive tax evasion against Trump detailed in a major New York Times exposé published in October.
+James said that her Trump investigation would focus on a wide variety of potential offenses, including the meeting between Donald Trump Jr. and a group of Kremlin-linked Russians — as Inquisitr has covered — as well as Trump’s real estate deals, and the allegations of massive tax evasion against Trump detailed in a major New York Times exposé published in October.

-The Times investigation found that Trump family members have received more that $1 billion from Trump’s father, the former New York City relationship estate tycoon Fred C. Trump — including about $413 million going to Trump himself.
-But a potential tax bill of at least $550 million on that wealth owed by the Trump family was never paid, except for a total of just over $50 million.
+The Times investigation found that Trump family members have received more than $1 billion from Trump’s father, the former New York City real estate tycoon Fred C. Trump — including about $413 million going to Trump himself.
+But a potential tax bill of at least $550 million on that wealth owed by the Trump family was supposedly never paid, except for a total of just over $50 million.